 Food overlaps: When ingredients cross over from food to cosmetics (like oils), they still use INCI in cosmetic applications

-Remember, understanding INCI is a skill that develops with practice.
+Understanding INCI is a skill that develops with practice.
 Every label you read brings you one step closer to fluency in this peculiar language of ingredients.